JavaScript Code Minification Report

 You probably noticed that second sample is shorter than first.
 It was the point of the ticket.
 It decreases bundle size besides better readability.

-To make it happen let us deal how string literals work in GHC.
-They become an int array in a memory address pointer which has type Addr# internally.
-But not only string literals are encoded in an int array (Addr#).
+).
 GHC is smart enough to use same technique for all embedded stuff which can be represented as an int array with a pointer.
 It can be used for embedded files as well.
 For anything that can look like an int array.

-So, we should detect somehow that Addr# is used for string literal representation.
+is used for string literal representation.
 Fortunately we are dealing with ByteStrings.

 According to the best article about strings representation (The ultimate guide to Haskell Strings) in GHC, we know that a well-formed unicode string should meet the following requirements:

-1. Its content should be limited to UTF8 code points.
+- Its content should be limited to UTF8 code points.

-2. \0s are not allowed.
+s are not allowed.

 Pretty small change but how important?

-Our HelloWorld.hs:
+Our HelloWorld.hs

 main :: IO ()